Skip to main content

 Computer Science

-For additional information about opportunities your college offers, please refer to the Seymour and Esther Padnos College of Engineering and Computing section in this catalog.
+For additional information about opportunities your college offers, please refer to the College of Computing section in this catalog.

 Degrees Offered

-Undergraduate and graduate computing programs at Grand Valley are offered by the School of Computing.
-Computing programs prepare students for a rewarding career that is in high-demand.
+Undergraduate and graduate computing programs at Grand Valley are offered by the College of Computing.
+Computing programs prepare students for a rewarding career that is in high demand.

 One of the strengths of the computing programs at Grand Valley is flexibility.
-We offer B.S. degrees in computer science, cybersecurity, information systems, and information technology.
+We offer B.S. degrees in artificial intelligence, computer science, cybersecurity, data science and analytics, human centered computing information systems, information technology, and software engineering.
 All programs share faculty, courses, and laboratory resources.
 Also, by choosing electives and minors in related subject areas, students can further tailor their degrees to fit their individual needs and career goals.
-We offer minors in computer engineering, computer science, data science, health care information systems, information security systems, information systems, and information technology.
+We offer minors in computer engineering, computer science, cybersecurity, data science, health care information systems, information security systems, information systems, and information technology.

 Two key elements in computer education are a theoretical foundation and practical experience.
-Computer science major prepares students to design and implement software, discover new uses of computing, and to solve computing problems.
+The computer science major prepares students to design and implement software, discover new uses of computing, and to solve computing problems.

 Theoretical and practical aspects of computing are emphasized.
 Operating systems, software engineering, data communications, programming languages and their implementation, and the analysis of algorithms are among the topics covered.
 Cognate courses emphasize communication and analytical reasoning.